SwiftQueue: Optimizing Low-Latency Applications with Swift Packet Queuing: Design

 We train the \name to learn the interaction between packets from their implicitly embeddings in the packet sequence.
 These interactions can significantly change with changing traffic patterns.
 For example, if new flows start, flow interactions can significantly change.
 Adapting to such \emph{concept drift} is necessary for a model like \name.

 The Transformer architecture is known for its fine-tuning efficiency compared to other neural network models.
 It can perform comparatively fast model updates, but the fine-tuning speed of traditional Transformers (\eg used for language modeling) is still too slow for packet-switched networks.
 Commonly used Transformers take tens to hundreds of minutes to fine-tune~\cite{ft_time}, which is too slow to keep up with changing network traffic.
-We observed that to use \name's predictions on long traces with new flows, we need to regularly fine-tune the model to ensure continued correct predictions on sharp changes.
+We observed that to use \name's predictions on long traces with new flows, fine-tuning the model is needed for continued correct sharp change predictions.

 To further speed up fine-tuning, we design the Transformer architecture to have \emph{fewer} trainable parameters with two Transformer Encoder-based \emph{attention block} layers followed by two \emph{linear layers} derived from the PyTorch~\cite{pytorch} implementation.
 In total, it has $\sim100K$ trainable parameters.
 This is much smaller than most Transformer models over the years, which have parameters in the order of $100M-400B$~\cite{bert, llama2, llama3}.
-To further speed up the fine-tuning, we update {\em only} the linear layers of the model as \name has already learnt the representation of latency changes and just needs to focus on new interactions in the recent network state.
+To further speed up the fine-tuning, we update {\em only} the linear layers (includes activation) of the model as \name has already learnt the representation of latency changes and just needs to focus on new interactions in the recent network state.

 To minimize the compute overhead of fine-tuning, we do not want to fine-tune excessively with marginal gains as we want to prevent resource wastage.
 To find a reasonable fine-tuning interval, we independently measured the performance at different fine-tuning intervals, starting from the same pre-trained model.
 We found a common regular interval which performs well across our workloads.
 We evaluate this in \S\ref{eval:ss3}.